-As of December 31, 2000, we had twenty-six full-time employees, of whom six have Ph.D. degrees, as well as two half-time employees.
-The equivalent of fifteen full-time employees work in research and development and laboratory support services.
+As of May 23, 2001, we had 28 full-time employees, eight of whom have Ph.D. degrees.
+The equivalent of 21 full-time employees work in research and development and laboratory support services.
 A number of our employees have held positions with other biotechnology or pharmaceutical companies or have worked in university research programs.
 No employees are covered by collective bargaining agreements.
+We believe our relationships with our employees are good.